One Day at a Time: My Life in Recovery

 Following my third year, drinking became a daily thing.
 I had stomach issues that could only be relieved with a stiff glass of rye.
 I feared leaving the house.
 My anxiety was so bad that I hardly went to class anymore.
 The only thing that made me feel “normal” was having a drink.
 Eventually, even alcohol wasn’t enough.
 I entered a period of extreme depression, during which I found a new way to alter my mood.
 Cutting was the natural next step.
 I was offered a way to feel something, to release my pent-up emotions, to punish myself for feeling them, and to have just an ounce of control over my body.
 I felt so extremely isolated from the world that this behaviour seemed normal to me.

 Of course, my friends noticed the deep cuts that covered my arms.
 I became a master of deflection.
 They confronted me about my drinking, but I was too drunk to care.
 I withdrew from school in the summer following third year and moved in with my dad.
 I tried my hardest to push everyone away.
-In the summer months of 2017, I spent all of my time either at the liquor store, at the hospital, or drinking alone in my bed.
+In the summer months of 2017, I spent all of my time either at the liquor store, at the hospital or drinking alone in my bed.
 At my worst, I was drinking a 40oz bottle of liquor every day.
 That old feeling of relief was long gone.
 I was an empty shell of myself.

 I only saw one way out of the agony I experienced daily, and so I attempted to take my life.
 I still remember drifting off, and the last thought going through my head: “I hope I don’t wake up tomorrow.”